-The reading speed is an indicator of how fast you can open a file from the memory card.
-So when you get a photo from your camera or try to transfer movie data from your memory card to your phone.
+Read speed is an indicator of how fast a file can be opened from the memory card.
+So when you are retrieving a photo from the camera or trying to transfer movie data from your memory card to your phone.
 Write speed measures the card's ability to store data on the memory card.

 More recently, writing speed has been classified using a UHS speed rating that appears as a 1 or 3 in a “U”.
 UHS-1 cards achieve a minimum of 10 MB / s, while UHS-3 cards promise 30 MB / s.

 Some SDHC and SDXC cards also support Ultra High Speed (UHS) classification, which offers higher data transfer rates.
 A Roman numeral is often seen on the cards to indicate the speed of the card interface in relation to the Ultra High Speed classification.
 UHS-I cards reach up to 104MB/s, and UHS-II boosts speeds up to 312MB/s.